 There may be other reasons why physical activity has a protective effect.
 Regular exercise may also reduce age-related inflammation that can also impact the brain, notes Gary Small, M.D., chair of psychiatry at Hackensack University Medical Center in New Jersey.
 “We know that inflammation is implicated in other chronic diseases such as cancer and heart disease, so it makes sense that it may play a role in cognitive decline as well,” says Small, who adds that patients ask him “all the time whether it’s better for their brain to do a crossword puzzle or jog around the block.”
 The evidence for exercise is more compelling, he says.

-What type of exercise is best?
+What type of exercise is best for brain health?
 That remains an unanswered question, Casaletto says.
 “Right now, research supports any type of movement, from walking and dance to tai chi and yoga,” she explains.
 “But it’s possible that not everyone benefits the same.”